William Hughlett: Returns to Florida

 Hughlett returned periodically to Cocoa, Florida, usually for year long periods, to give reports on the state of his medical practice in the Congo.
 He was a main liaison between the happenings in the Wembo Nyama Methodist Mission Hospital and his Florida community.
 Hughlett led sessions with the Florida Chain of Missions, which were church sponsored events in which lead missionaries of the Florida community would speak on their recent efforts in their respective international communities.
 In his talks, Hughlett sighted the lack of resources needed to care for all 12,000 people in the Congo district he was assigned.
 He also alerted his Methodist Church community to the illnesses that were rapidly taking lives of both children and adults in the Congo, including hookworm, cataracts, and leprosy, and continued encouraging them to donate to fund future supply shipments.

 Troubles with Congolese rebels

-In August, 1964, Dr. Hughlett and his family were captured by Congolese, freedom-seeking rebels and put under house arrest, along with other missionaries.
+In August, 1964, Hughlett and his family were captured by Congolese, freedom-seeking rebels and put under house arrest, along with other missionaries.
 War tensions were rising in the Congo at the time, which led many missionaries to return home.
 The Hughlett family was released in October of that year when the Congolese army reoccupied Wembo Nyama.
 The family left the Congo five years later.